getify/Functional-Light-JS/manuscript/ch2.md

 Collecting multiple values into an array (or object) to return, and subsequently destructuring those values back into distinct assignments, is a way to transparently express multiple outputs for a function.

+T> ## Tip
+T>
-**Tip:** I'd be remiss if I didn't suggest you take a moment to consider if a function needing multiple outputs could be refactored to avoid that, perhaps separated into two or more smaller single-purpose functions?
+T> I'd be remiss if I didn't suggest you take a moment to consider if a function needing multiple outputs could be refactored to avoid that, perhaps separated into two or more smaller single-purpose functions?
 Sometimes that will be possible, sometimes not; but you should at least consider it.

 ### Early Returns